liyanrui/snail/README.md

 ## Tutorial

-An English guide is available in \type{doc} directory.
+An English guide is available in `doc` directory.
 It's the snail-tutorial.pdf file.

 There also is a Chinese guide is available at https://zhuanlan.zhihu.com/p/1938871262509273817